 This course is part of the master's programme in Human Geography.
-Students with admission to the master's programme in Human Geography can choose between the desk study option (contact your student advisor) or the internship option.
+Students with admission to the master's programme in Human Geography can choose between the internship option, or the desk study option (contact your student advisor) or the internship option.
 Students from other relevant master's degree programmes can only apply for admission to the desk study option of this course as guest students.